WireGuard/wintun/README.md

 - `Tail`: Byte offset of the start of free space in the ring.
 Its value must be multiple of 4 and less than ring capacity.

-- `Alertable`: Zero when the consumer is processing packets; Non-zero when the consumer has processed all packets and is waiting for `TailMoved` event.
+- `Alertable`: Zero when the consumer is processing packets, non-zero when the consumer has processed all packets and is waiting for `TailMoved` event.

 - `Data`: The ring data.

-Determine the size of this array as:
+In order to determine the size of the `Data` array:

-   1. Pick the ring capacity ranging from 128kiB to 64MiB in bytes.
-The capacity must be a power of two (e.g. 1MiB).
-The ring can hold up to this much data (4 bytes less to prevent `Tail` to overflow `Head`).
+1. Pick a ring capacity ranging from 128kiB to 64MiB bytes.
+This capacity must be a power of two (e.g. 1MiB).
+The ring can hold up to this much data.
-   2. Add 0x10000 trailing bytes to the capacity.
-The trailing space allows a packet to remain contiguous that would otherwise require it to be wrapped at the ring edge.
-Mind that the `Tail` value must be wrapped modulo capacity nevertheless.
+2. Add 0x10000 trailing bytes to the capacity, in order to allow for always-contigious packet segments.

-The total ring size memory is then `sizeof(TUN_RING)` + capacity + 0x10000.
+The total ring size memory is then `sizeof(TUN_RING) + capacity + 0x10000`.

-Each packet is stored in the ring (4-byte aligned) as:
+Each packet is stored in the ring aligned to `sizeof(ULONG)` as:

 ```C
 typedef struct _TUN_PACKET {